WJWJ-FM

-WJWJ-FM (89.9 FM) is a non-commercial, listener-supported public radio station licensed to Beaufort, South Carolina, and serving the South Carolina Lowcountry.
+WJWJ-FM (89.9 FM) is a non-commercial radio station licensed to Beaufort, South Carolina, United States, and serving the South Carolina Lowcountry.
 It is part of the statewide "News and Talk Network" from South Carolina Public Radio (SCPR) and is a member of National Public Radio (NPR).
 The offices and studios are on George Rogers Boulevard in Columbia.

-WJWJ-FM has an effective radiated power (ERP) of 48,000 watts.
-It is a Class C1 station.
-Its transmitter is off White Hall Road near Green Pond, South Carolina, in Colleton County.
-It shares a tower with sister station WJWJ-TV 16, part of the SCETV network.
-WJWJ's signal covers most of the southeastern part of the state, including Charleston.
-It also provides rimshot coverage of Savannah, Georgia.